 A key issue for the sector is liquidity in the light of potential redemptions.
 Investors may seek to redeem their holdings and, therefore, careful management of liquidity risks that come with large outflows will be needed to avoid the forced sale of assets.
-For the moment, markets have stabilised and rallied, although further volatility could be seen as markets react to the continuing progress of the COVID-19 pandemic and its effect on the economy - especially over predictions about the type of recovery.12
+For the moment, markets have stabilised and rallied, although further volatility could be seen as markets react to the continuing progress of the COVID-19 pandemic and its effect on the economy - especially over predictions about the type of recovery.12 the provision of financial services, for example, central counterparties and payment systems.
+The COVID-19 crisis has seen very significant demands placed on market infrastructure, whether it be trading venues, clearing or payment systems.

-Financial Market Infrastructure
+PART 5 Financial Market Infrastructure